A2moonshot/rbrowser-doc/docs/4_datahub/2_datahub_api.md

 # RBrowser DataHub API
 ![RBrowser](../imgs/4_datahub/data_hub-api_header.png)

-We provide a comprehensive set of Application Programming Interface (API) centered around RNA annotations and signal data.
+RBrowser provides a comprehensive API centered around RNA annotations and signal data: [https://api.rbrowser.org/api](https://api.rbrowser.org/api)
-You can access the API at: [https://api.rbrowser.org/api/](https://api.rbrowser.org/api)

 ## Request Format

-Each section offers a detailed request format along with the required data types.
-You can tailor requests based on their specific needs to retrieve relevant responses.
+Each section offers a detailed request format along with the required data types, allowing you to tailor requests to your specific needs and obtain relevant responses.
-You can click the `Try it out` button in the top right corner to test your requests and view the response structure.
+Click the `Try it out` button in the top right corner to test your requests and view the response structure.

 ![Search Region](../imgs/4_datahub/data_hub-api-1.png){class="cover-image" }